How often do you clean your cell phone? If you're like most people, you probably rarely think about it. That's something you need to change.

 - Keep your phone clean.
 There are products on the market for cleaning your phone, but all you really need is a good old fashioned alcohol wipe.
 Use one periodically throughout the day to kill germs.
 This really works.

 - In case of an emergency, be a good neighbor.
-This advice to not share your phone is intended to speak to everyday situations and circumstances.
-In the case of an emergency you may want to consider either dialing for the other person, allowing them to use your phone with headphones or the speaker or just allowing them to use the phone themselves.
+The advice to not share your phone is intended to speak to everyday situations and circumstances.
+In the case of an emergency you may want to consider either dialing for the other person, allowing them to use your phone with headphones or the speaker, or just allowing them to use the phone themselves.
 Remember, if you can keep your phone sanitized, this won't be a major deal, and you should be perfectly fine.
 Rise to the occasion and be there when you are needed.

 - Don't handle your cell phone at the table.
 Wash your hands before you eat and don't pick up your device until you are finished with your meal.
 Not only is it rude to use your phone at the table it's unsanitary.